hashicorp/terraform-provider-aws/website/docs/r/config_organization_conformance_pack.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `arn` - Amazon Resource Name (ARN) of the organization conformance pack.
+* `id` - The name of the organization conformance pack.

 ## Import